-I planted these Juddii viburnums (spoiler alert: These aren’t really Juddii) maybe eight years ago during a time when I had a lot of space I needed to fill.
-I was buying anything and everything in a very small size and plunking it in without much method to the madness.
+I planted these ‘Onondaga’ viburnums maybe eight years ago during a time when I had a lot of space I needed to fill.
+I was buying anything and everything that I could get small and cheap and sticking it in the ground without much method to the madness.
 These came in 4-inch pots, and I want to go back and slap my former self for buying two when I should have bought one or three.
 I suppose I figured one would surely die.
 Or maybe one did die.

 As near as I can recall, the history of these viburnums goes something like this: I plunked them in the ground and then I walked away.

 But look at them now.
 They are covered in cranberry red buds opening to a peach color and then to white.
 They are also quite upright and easily 8 feet tall.